alejndalliance/KICTM-2018-CTF-Writeup/kasican/README.md

 ### Write-up

-This binary not supposed to release on that that, its for student category, but i will put the writeup here too because we have the file
+This binary not supposed to release on that day, its for student category, but i will put the writeup here too because we have the file

 this binary should be straight forward. its actually xor encryption.